ujaRHR/android-bloatware-remover/README.md

 *   Clone this repository.
 *   Go to the 'Linux-MacOS' folder and Open Terminal in this path.
-*   Execute the specific bash script for your device.
+*   Execute the specific shell script for your device.
 *   Make sure that the file is executable.
-If not, use `sudo chmod +x filename.bash`
+If not, use `sudo chmod +x filename.sh`
-*   Example: `./xiaomi.bash` or `./google.bash`
+*   Example: `./xiaomi.sh` or `./google.sh`

 ### [](#hints)Hints